aryangoyal7/WnCC-GitGame-Blockchain/README.md

 # WnCC-GitGame-Blockchain
 # GitGame - Hello Foss

-You are a bunch unethical programmers, you built a program and fooled the world into thinking it’s a new kind of blockchain technology and it will  revolutionize financial systems of the world.
+You are a bunch of unethical programmers, you built a program and fooled the world into thinking it’s a new kind of blockchain technology and it will  revolutionize financial systems of the world.
 So people obviously jump on the wagon as it’s the new fad,  Elon also tweets about your blockchain technology and your tokens, people put their life saving in your virtual blokchain based bank as investment in hope of the pipe dream that there deposits will surge.
 </br>

-Now, the catch in your blockchain program is that it’s not actually imutualable which is a fundamental property of this particular , you as an administrator have special access to mute the ledger, hence you are going to perform a fraud.
+Now, the catch in your blockchain program is that it’s not actually immutualable which is a fundamental property of this particular , you as an administrator have special access to mute the ledger, hence you are going to perform a fraud.
 You are going change the ledger logs (which are in form of commit messages).
 And steal money from people who put deposists in your virtual banking system.

 Alrights, let's start: